goatmatics/DataDrivenNepal/polls-config.md

 **Question:** If implementing direct elections for the executive, which option would you prefer?

 **Options:**
-- Directly elected Prime Minister with ceremonial President as head.
-(20%)
+- Ceremonial President as head and directly elected Prime Minister.(20%)
 - Directly elected President.
 (20%)
-- Directly elected Prime Minister and former King as ceremonial head.
+- King as ceremonial head and directly elected Prime Minister and former .
 (20%)
 - Other form of directly elected executive head.
 (20%)
 - Current system is the best for Nepal, there should not be directly elected executive head.
 (20%)